-- 1) The authorized District representative shall present appropriate District credentials at the time of entry. - 2) The purpose of the entry shall be for inspection, observation, measurement, sampling, testing, or record examination and copying in accordance with the provisions of these Rules and Regulations. - The entry shall be made at Reasonable Times during normal operating or business hours unless an emergency situation exists as determined by the District (Reasonable Times). - 4) All regular safety and sanitary requirements of the facility to be inspected shall be complied with by the District representative(s) entering the premises.
+- a.
+The authorized District representative shall present appropriate District credentials at the time of entry. - b.
+The purpose of the entry shall be for inspection, observation, measurement, sampling, testing, or record examination and copying in accordance with the provisions of these Rules and Regulations. - c.
+The entry shall be made at Reasonable Times unless an emergency situation exists as determined by the District. - d.
+All regular safety and sanitary requirements of the facility to be inspected shall be complied with by the District representative(s) entering the premises.